 I was a naturally skinny kid growing up.
 That was just my frame; I ate a good, nutritious diet with homecooked meals thanks to my parents and I led a fairly active lifestyle.
 However I still had my treats, ate a lot of food and although I enjoyed sport, I didn’t really do exercise unless it was compulsory.
 I’ve always had a fairly high metabolism and I’ve always loved my food (so yes, this combination worked well for me…).

-When I started getting into general fitness, I was relatively young (about 13/14 years old) and it was mostly just cardio for all the wrong reasons – I wanted to stay ‘thin’.
+When I started getting into general fitness, I was relatively young (about 13/14 years old) and it was mostly just cardio for all the wrong reasons – I wanted to stay ‘thin’ or burn calories.
 I didn’t really know much at all about the benefits of weightlifting and, like many, I assumed it would make me really bulky, associating weight training with visions of huge bodybuilders.

 A couple of years after discovering the benefits of lifting weights, and now engaged in a regular weight training routine, I started being told that I was ‘too muscly’ or had ‘manly arms’.
 This made me feel a little insecure about my appearance and I felt unsure of what to do – I loved heavy lifting but started to feel reluctant about doing it for fear of becoming any ‘bulkier’.
 (Note – I still do get comments like this occasionally, but I’ve learnt not to let them bother me).